rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 ```
 npm install -g @graphprotocol/graph-cli
 ```
+You must have at least v0.76.0 to deploy subgraphs on Rootstock mainnet.

 ### Initialize your Subgraph⁠

 You can copy this directly from your subgraph page to include your specific subgraph slug: